The Dishman Family of Virginia

 EventDateAgeDescription

-BirthNathaniel King was born in Westmoreland County, Virginia, United States.2
+BirthNathaniel King was born in Westmoreland County, Virginia.2

-Marriage24 Apr 1792He married Elizabeth Dishman, daughter of John Dishman, Jr., and Ann Triplett, on 24 Apr 1792 in Westmoreland County, Virginia, United States.1
+Marriage24 Apr 1792He and Elizabeth Dishman married on 24 Apr 1792 in Westmoreland County, Virginia.1

 Note - Details of living persons are excluded from this website so not all marriages or children may be displayed.